Best AI Writing Tools for Content Agencies 2026: Tested, Ranked & Compared

 - Semantic SEO analysis

-- Integration with SurferSEO (via copy-paste)
+- Integration with SurferSEO (via copy-paste workflow)

 - Custom templates and brand presets